munanadi/pokedex-go/README.md

 2. `exit`
 3. `map` - Fetches the locations in the map in pages of 20
 4. `mapb` - Fetches the previous 20 locations from current place
+5. `explore` - Lists the pokemon in a given area

 ---